 The list of ingredients resembles a body lotion more than a soap.
 That’s because you’ll find shea butter, glycerin, sunflower seed oil, and niacinamide.
 These are all components that lock in moisture.

 5.The Seaweed Bath Co.
 Purifying Detox Body Wash

 The detox body wash from the Seaweed Bath Co. comes in three fragrances with natural scents.
-All of them are vegan products free of parabens and gluten.
+All of these skin care products are vegan and free of parabens and gluten.
 Moreover, their main ingredients include coconut oil, vitamin-rich bladderwrack seaweed, spirulina, and green coffee bean extract.
 It’s a recipe sure to nourish your skin.